IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“A much more desirable way of securing world peace would be by a voluntary agreement among nations to pool their armed forces and submit to an **agreed single supreme world government**.”

 ― <a href="https://en.wikipedia.org/wiki/Bertrand_Russell" target="_blank">Bertrand Russell</a>

+>“Do not unjustly eat fish the water has given up,<br>
+>    And do not desire as food the flesh of slaughtered animals,<br>
+Or the white milk of mothers who intended its pure draught<br>
+for their young, not noble ladies.<br>
+And do not grieve the unsuspecting birds by taking eggs;<br>
+for injustice is the worst of crimes.<br>
+And spare the honey which the bees get industriously from the flowers of fragrant plants;<br>
+For they did not store it that it might belong to others,<br>
+Nor did they gather it for bounty and gifts.<br>
+I washed my hands of all this; and wish that I<br>
+Perceived my way before my hair went gray!”<br>

+>“The world holds two classes of men; intelligent men without religion, and religious men without intelligence.”

+>“Do not suppose the statements of the prophets to be true; they are all fabrications.
+Men lived comfortably till they came and spoiled life.
+The sacred books are only such a set of idle tales as any age could have and indeed did actually produce.”

+― <a href="https://en.wikipedia.org/wiki/Al-Ma%CA%BFarri" target="_blank">Al-Ma'arri</a><span style="color:Chartreuse">(1st recorded vegan in history, 10th century Arab philosopher, poet, and writer and is regarded as one of the greatest classical Arabic poets)</span>

 >“There is pleasure when a sore is scratched,<br>
 But to be without sores is more pleasurable still.<br>